nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How find executes more than once:**

-* **Alternative 1 (current choice):** Finds from the entire FitBook.
+* **Alternative 1 (current choice):** Adds the exercise into the specific Routine from the Routine List and save the entire model into FitBookExerciseRoutine.
     * Pros: Easy to implement.
-    * Cons: Lower performance as every command will have to filter the entire FitBook.

-* **Alternative 2:** Finds from an already filtered list.
-    * Pros: Better performance.
-    * Cons: May result in high memory usage as each new state has to be saved.
+    * Cons: Might cause performance issues in terms of memory usage and speed.

+* **Alternative 2:** Keep track of the update list without saving the entire model into FitBookExerciseRoutine after each addExercise command.
+    * Pros: Might be faster.
+    * Cons: Will be risky as it does not maintain accuracy of data in the model.
+    *
 ### Delete Routine feature

 #### Implementation